Credit-by-Exam (CLEP & DSST) FAQs

-- By earning credit in college–level introductory courses, a student is in a position to advance more quickly towards her educational goals while saving money.
+- By earning credit in college–level introductory courses, students is in a position to advance more quickly towards their educational goals while saving money.
 Studies conducted by the College Board state that students utilizing credit–by–exam programs (specifically CLEP– College Level Examination Program) tend to outperform peers as well as complete their degrees at a higher rate¹.
 While you might consider some exams to fulfill elective requirements, some exams may suit a portion of your general education requirements or credit towards your major or minor.
 Graduate students might consider some of these exams to satisfy program pre-requisites.

 - How much credit is available through credit-by-exam?

 Student may earn as many as 30 prior learning assessment (PLA) credits through a combination of credit-by-exam and portfolio narratives.
 Student may not earn credit for courses which they have failed or in which they have received a "W" grade by either registering for the course or by submitting a narrative that did not receive a passing grade.
 No more than 50% of PLA and transfer credits can be applied towards the major or minor.
 The remaining 50% must be completed at Chatham.
 Credit earned through PLA does not fulfill Chatham University’s residency requirements.

 - Which exams are available to Chatham University students?

 - Currently enrolled Chatham University degree-seeking students most frequently find CLEP or DSST exams to best serve their interests.
 With over 30 CLEP (www.clep.org) and 38 DSST exams (www.getcollegecredit.com), these 90 minute, multiple choice exams provide a wide array of options to students.
 Additionally, some Chatham University departments offer course-specific challenge exams.
 Advance Placement (AP), A-Levels and International Baccalaureate (IB) exams are exams to consider during your high school career.